Lark Distillery whisky bottles against a misty mountain backdrop, featuring vibrant labels and copper caps.

 “Taste is our compass,” Thomson said.
 “Being New World means we’re not bound by historical rules.
 That freedom allows us to release whiskies only when they truly sing.
 We taste every spirit up to 70 times before bottling, ensuring each glass expresses the true essence of Tasmania, its community, climate and terroir.”

 Having actually sat down with Chris to taste through these whiskies, it’s clear this isn’t just a fancy new coat of paint for Lark.
-They’ve managed to take that uniquely Tasmanian DNA and refined it into something that can go toe-to-toe with the world’s biggest luxury malts.
+They’ve managed to take that uniquely Tasmanian DNA and refine it into something that can go toe-to-toe with the world’s biggest luxury malts.
 If this is the new global benchmark for Tassie whisky, the rest of the world has a lot of catching up to do.

 Rob Stott